 Popular Skills for Journalist

-Survey takers working as Journalists report using a large range of professional skills.
-Most notably, facility with Social Media Marketing and Media / Public Relations are correlated to pay that is significantly above average, leading to increases of 38 percent and 18 percent, respectively.
+Journalists seem to wield many skills on the job.
+Most notably, skills in Media / Public Relations, Social Media Marketing, Video Editing, and Research Analysis are correlated to pay that is above average.
 Those listing Photography as a skill should be prepared for drastically lower pay.
 Social Media Optimization and Adobe Photoshop also typically command lower compensation.
-Those familiar with Editing also tend to know Technical Writing.
+For most people, competency in Editing indicates knowledge of Technical Writing.

 Pay by Experience Level for Journalist